 - There are only a handful of companies that can start from why; most companies still start from the point of view of interests.
 With the current level of customer acceptance, not everyone can be your customer with empathy.
 It cannot be denied that it is a high-profile view, but when it comes to business reality, it may be distant communism.

 - On the whole, companies go public to raise more capital for better development.
 But going public also brings pressure from shareholders.
 You can choose employees, but you cannot choose shareholders who hold the same beliefs.
 When faced with shareholder pressure, decision-makers have to make some short-term behaviors.
 Everything is a trade-off.
-Maybe what we need to do now is how strike a balance, rather than blindly emphasizing the importance of belief.
+Maybe what we need to do now is how to strike a balance, rather than blindly emphasize the importance of belief.

 - I think the book only emphasizes the importance of ''Why' and ignores some of the examples.
 Internal and external objective factors are slightly biased.
 Sony and Dell are behind Apple, and it's not just a question of why.
 Can you say that Sony is a company without core values?
 Especially in the field of science and technology, the impact of technological development and changes in the external environment is too great.